Malaysia And France Strengthen Defence Industry Ties With Landmark MoU Signing

 Mutual Commitments to Growth

-Representing France, Philippe Berterottière, President of GICAN, highlighted Malaysia’s growing importance in the defence sector and stressed the MoU’s goal of building long-term partnerships based on trust and shared success.
+Representing France, Philippe Berterottière, President of GICAN, highlighted Malaysia’s growing importance in the defence sector.
+He stressed the MoU’s goal of building long-term partnerships based on trust and shared success.

-GICAT Chairman Nicolas Chamussy noted the partnership’s potential to align French expertise with Malaysia’s defence priorities, especially in land and air systems.
+GICAT Chairman Nicolas Chamussy noted the partnership’s potential to align French expertise with Malaysia’s defence priorities, particularly in land and air systems.

-GIFAS CEO Fréderic Parisot pointed to aerospace as a vital area of cooperation, with joint research and training set to drive future capabilities.
+GIFAS CEO Fréderic Parisot pointed to aerospace as a vital area of cooperation.
+He mentioned that joint research and training would drive future capabilities.

-Lieutenant-General Gaël Diaz de Tuesta, France’s National Armaments Director, said the partnership supports flexible industrial models, whether led by French or Malaysian firms, similar to the ongoing Littoral Combat Ship (LCS) programme.
+Lieutenant-General Gaël Diaz de Tuesta, France’s National Armaments Director, stated that the partnership supports flexible industrial models.
+These models can be led by either French or Malaysian firms, similar to the ongoing Littoral Combat Ship (LCS) programme.

 Long-Term Strategic Impact

-As knowledge-sharing and technology transfer progress, Malaysian companies are expected to emerge as credible global partners, contributing to economic growth, technological advancement, and enhanced national defence readiness.
+As knowledge-sharing and technology transfer progress, Malaysian companies are expected to emerge as credible global partners.
+This will contribute to economic growth, technological advancement, and enhanced national defence readiness.

 Comments